SevaSafris/angular-interpolate/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details